tysmcguire-cpu/Free_Fall/FreeFall/README.md

 - **Seeded generation:** repeatable obstacle layouts for testing; a fresh seed for each Infinite run.
 - **Local storage:** campaign completion, collected-star records, and Infinite best run.
 No backend or account system.

-The project was developed iteratively with AI coding assistance.
+The project was developed manually with the help of AI coding assistance.

 ## Source map